OnionIoT/openwrt-sdk-wrapper/README.md

 Supporting scripts and config to **easily build OpenWRT packages using the [OpenWRT SDK](https://openwrt.org/docs/guide-developer/toolchain/using_the_sdk)**

+## System Requirements

+We recommend using **Ubuntu 22.04** Linux to build this repo.
+See the [OpenWRT Build System Setup instructions](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem#debianubuntu) for details on what packages are required.

 # How to use this Repo

 > By default, this repo is setup to build OpenWRT packages (based on source code in a Git repo) for deployment.